-If you plan to adopt a similar strategy, you’ll want to take a look at the following Instagram marketing tips and tricks for getting the most out of your presence on the site.
+If you plan to adopt a similar strategy, you’ll want to take a look at the following Instagram marketing tips for getting the most out of your presence on the site.

 Before you pass “Go” and collect $200, be sure to fill out the “Bio” section of your Instagram profile.
 Doing so will ensure that people who want to connect with you elsewhere are able to make these connections.

 Learn How to Take Better Pictures on Your Phone